Sprule/WebApp-BoilerPlate-Dom/README.md

 # Website-BoilerPlate-Dom

-This is a starter boilerplate for my web apps using the following technologies.
+This is a starter boilerplate for my web apps with the technologies, project setup, and useful packages not in this boilerplate explained.

+Implentation explanations, setup, and basic usage of certain technologies can can be read in the [Wiki](https://github.com/Sprule/WebApp-BoilerPlate-Dom/wiki).
+The wiki is meant to give context on both the purpose of the technology and the setup, while also refreshing the user on how to leverage it inside the project.

 ## Table of Contents